 When someone touches a hot stove and burns their fingers, a little pain is normal.
 In fact, it’s a healthy reaction to a threat in the environment, warning that person to change their behavior immediately.
 But sometimes the pain lingers long after the danger has passed, becoming chronic.

-Be it back pain, headaches, joint problems, or full-blown fibromyalgia, chronic pain can persist.
-For many people, there is no end in sight to pain; it may even derail employment and relationships, setting one back for years.
-Some 30 million Americans suffer from some form of chronic pain.
+Chronic pain in the form of headaches, joint problems, or full-blown fibromyalgia can radically impact one's life.
+For many people, there is no end in sight to the pain; it may even derail employment and relationships.
+Some 100 million Americans suffer from some form of chronic pain.
 It can be influenced by many factors, including emotion and memory.

 When an injury occurs, pain sensors light up, sending messages via an electrical signal to the brain.
 Normal pain—as in a minor headache—can be relieved by a few aspirins or the passage of time.
 But chronic pain is something different; the brain continues to receive pain signals long after the original injury or onset of pain.

 Pain from a chronic condition can range from a dull ache to throbbing agony.
 Other symptoms may include exhaustion, daytime fatigue, poor sleep, or mood swings.
 Sometimes the pain is severe enough to interfere with day-to-day functioning and enjoyment.
 Chronic pain can also lead to cognitive problems and, in some cases, depression.